yufanana/ComputerVision02504/cv_notes.md

 - Each point corresponds to a line in Hough space
 - Peak in hough space $\Rightarrow$ line in image
 - Find peaks using non-max suppression in a region
-- Hough space not practical for more than 3 DoF
+- Hough space is not practical for more than 3 DoF

 <img src="assets/hough_transform_eg.png" width="500">

 ### Random sample consensus, RANSAC

 - Randomly sample minimum number of points needed to fit the model
-  - e.g. 2 data points for a line
+  - *e.g. 2 data points for a line*
-  - e.g. 8 corresponding data points for fundamental matrix
+  - *e.g. 8 corresponding data points for fundamental matrix*
 - Fit the model to the random samples
 - Measure inliers that are close to the model below a threshold $\rarr$ indicates good fit of model
-  - e.g. euclidean distance for a line
+  - *e.g. euclidean distance for a line*
-  - e.g. sampson distance for fundamental matrix
+  - *e.g. sampson distance for fundamental matrix*
 - Consensus is the number of inliers
 - Keep track of best model and best inliers with the highest consensus
 - Refit model to all inliers of the best model